ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 <info-box info>
 	This demo only presents a limited set of features.
 Visit the {@link examples/builds/full-featured-editor full-featured editor example} to see more in action.
 </info-box>

+Image files are inserted into the content as images that you can drag around and resize.
+Non-embeddable files (like PDFs) are inserted as links.

+You can also upload images by dragging them into your content.
+After you drag an image into the editor, it gets uploaded into the CKBox cloud storage and inserted into the content.

 ## Installation